 Adjust the Windows volume control - Double-click the speaker icon in the lower-right corner of your screen.
 Ensure that the volume is turned up and that the sound is not muted.
 Adjust the volume, bass, or treble controls to eliminate distortion.

-Adjust the volume using keyboard shortcuts - Press <fn><end> to disable (mute) or reenable the integrated speakers.</end></fn> Reinstall the sound (audio) driver - See "Reinstalling Drivers and Utilities."
-For Windows 2000 only, ensure that digital audio for the CD drive is enabled $-$
+Adjust the volume using keyboard shortcuts - Press <Fn><End> to disable (mute) or re-enable the integrated speakers.

+Reinstall the sound (audio) driver - See "Reinstalling Drivers and Utilities."

+For Windows 2000 only, ensure that digital audio for the CD drive is enabled -

 - Click the Start button, point to Settings, and then click Control Panel.

-Double-click the System icon.
-Click Device Manager.
-Double-click DVD/CD-ROM drives.
+- Double-click the System icon.

+- Click the Hardware tab.

+- Click Device Manager.

+- Double-click DVD/CD-ROM drives.
 Double-click the name of the drive.
 On the drive Properties screen, click the Properties tab.
 Click the box near the bottom of the screen to enable digital audio for your CD or DVD drive.